Chrimau/gcp-wordpress/README.md

 then initialize git to track your project
 <pre> bash

 git init
 git add .    #the . adds all files in that folder git commit -m "initial commit" </pre>

 go to github and create an empty repository, then copy the repo url and connect it to your local project.
-<pre> git remote add origin https://github.com/Chrimau/wordpress-docker/
+<pre> bash

-git push -u origin main </pre>
+git remote add origin https://github.com/Chrimau/wordpress-docker/ git push -u origin main </pre>

 # 🐳 Step 2: Docker Compose Configuration
 open the docker-compose.yml using vs code or your nano editor (code docker-compose.yml or nano docker-compose.yml), its not necessary to declare version if using docker 27.01 or later:

 <pre> yaml

   version: '3.8'

 services: